Academic care at The Kingsley School is as outstanding as the pastoral care for which we are well known.

 % Pass Rate

-Head Girl Chloe Esom, studying Zoology at University of Exeter
+Head Girl Lily Constance, studying Neuroscience at University of Manchester

-Matilda Dumas, studying Conservation and Forestry at Bangor University
+Matilda Dumas, studying Agriculture with Animal Science at Harper Adams University

 "Exam performance is above the national average for girls… Across all years the percentage of A* and A grades has been significantly above the national average… The higher grade results at A-Level are comparable with those in grammar schools."Independent Schools Inspectorate